edenartlab/docs/docs/guides/concepts.md

 :::tip

 :::note
 You will notice that Eden concepts train most of the concept into the token embedding and the lora weights only do a small fraction of the work.
-Because of this, adjusting your lora_strength in webui doesnt have that much effect on the outputs.
+Because of this, adjusting the lora strength doesnt have that much effect on the outputs.
 To have more control over your concept strength, the Eden creation tool applies some magic behind the scenes that allow for scaling the token embeddings also.
 :::note